Equatorial timelike circular orbits around generic ultracompact objects: Circular geodesics on the equatorial plane

 and $B(r)$ is the function in eq.~\eqref{Bdef} restricted to $\theta=\pi/2$.
 This suggests introducing an effective potential $V_\xi(r)$ as,

 Then, a particle follows a circular orbit at $r=r^{\rm cir}$ iff the following two conditions are simultaneously obeyed throughout the orbit:

 and

 where prime denotes radial derivative and we have used~\eqref{circon1} to obtain the last equation in~\eqref{circon2}.
-Moreover, the stability of such a circular orbit is determined by the sign of $V_{\xi}''(r^{\rm cir})$, which reads, upon using~\eqref{circon1} and~\eqref{circon2}:
+Moreover, the \textit{radial}\footnote{Henceforth, all mentions to stability shall be understood as radial stability.} stability of such a circular orbit is determined by the sign of $V_{\xi}''(r^{\rm cir})$, which reads, upon using~\eqref{circon1} and~\eqref{circon2}:

 Then,